SodiumZH/NFF-Girls/wiki/gameplay-en.md

 ### Curse of Necromancy

 The harmful effect of Necromancer's Hat.
-This effect is same as Wither, but not causing the health bar turning black.
-Wither Skeletons are not immune to this effect.
+This effect is same as Wither, but not causing the health bar turning black. ~~Wither Skeletons are not immune to this effect.
+(0.x.7)~~ Wither Skeletons are immune to this effect.
+(0.x.7)